 Table 6 summarizes NCCI's original and alternative indications for the current filing.
 The table also shows the differential between the original and alternative indications.
-NCCI's selected methodology (i.e., original indication) is in a similar range compared with the alternative indications.
-In other words, the result of the selected methodology is not an outlier, either high or low.
-In addition, NCCI's selected methodology is consistent with the approved methodology in last year's filing.
-Based on all of this information, we believe that NCCI's selected methodology is reasonable at this time.
+NCCI's selected methodology (i.e., original indication) is the lowest of any other tested methods.
+In recent prior filings, the selected methodology usually produces an indication that falls in the middle of the tested alternative indications.
+However, NCCI's selected methodology is consistent with the approved methodology in last year's filing.
+Based on our review of this data and information, we believe that NCCI's selected methodology is reasonable at this time.